 DTR does not provide a load balancing service.
 You can use an on-premises or cloud-based load balancer to balance requests across multiple DTR replicas.

 Make sure you configure your load balancer to:

 - Load-balance TCP traffic on ports 80 and 443,

 - Use a TCP load balancer that doesn’t terminate HTTPS connections,

 - Use the

-/_pingendpoint on each manager node, to check if the node is healthy and if it should remain on the load balancing pool or not.
+/load_balancer_statusendpoint on each DTR replica, to check if the replica is healthy and if it should remain on the load balancing pool or not.